The Ozark Mountain Daredevils: 1970s with A&M

 For the second album, It'll Shine When It Shines (October 1974), Johns and Anderle came to Missouri to record, utilizing a mobile recording truck set up outside of the band's rehearsal home.
 During the sessions, Johns overheard Larry Lee sitting at a piano playing and singing a song about a mysterious friend of his who sometimes dealt drugs on the side.
 Johns loved the melody and thought it could be a smash hit if the lyrics were altered to be about a girl and the drug references downplayed.
 Lee and Cash did as Johns asked and the song, Jackie Blue, became the Daredevils' signature song and a huge hit (No. 3) in the spring of 1975.

-The Ozark's third release, The Car Over the Lake Album (September 1975), recorded in Nashville, Tennessee and produced by Anderle alone, featured their old compatriot, Bill Jones, joining them to play and arrange their songs.
-He also toured with them in 1975–1976.
+The Ozark's third release, The Car Over the Lake Album (September 1975), recorded in Nashville, Tennessee, and produced by Anderle alone, featured their old compatriot Bill Jones joining them to play and arrange their songs.
+He also toured with them in late 1974 thru early 1977.
 The album sold fairly well but produced no hits.

+In 1976, Dillon, Brayfield, Lee and Chowning also appeared on Hoyt Axton's A&M LP Fearless, contributing back-up vocals on the album's opening song, "Idol of The Band."

 One reason why the band's fortunes began to falter might have been their reluctance to relocate to Southern California after being asked to do so by A&M co-head Jerry Moss.
-Another reason was their reluctance to do the constant touring that many of their contemporaries were doing at the time.
+Another was their reluctance to embark on the constant touring that many of their contemporaries were doing at the time.
 A further sticking point was the band's unwillingness to try and duplicate their biggest hit, "Jackie Blue", or copy what other groups were doing.
-As a result, A&M began to lose a bit of their enthusiasm for the act.
+As a result, A&M began to lose a bit of its enthusiasm for the act.